sna0e/myblog/README.md

-# Getting Started with Create React App
+# My Blog with React

 This is my blog with react